solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 {{< /tab >}}
 {{< /tabs >}}

 This should deploy the petstore service to the default namespace.
-Gloo's discovery system is watching that namespace and should immediately create an upstream for the petstore service.
+Gloo Edge's discovery system is watching that namespace and should immediately create an upstream for the petstore service.

 ## Look at discovered Upstream